peterhyun/AnimationFramework/Readme.md

 cd Build
 ```

-2. Build depending on your OS and IDE.
+2. Make a project/solution file or makefile depending on your platform.
 I used Microsoft Windows, Visual Studio 2019.

 ```bash
 # UNIX Makefile